sidgitind/MaximizeNPS/README.md

 **Optimal Allocation Logic:**

-Equity and debt allocations are adjusted periodically to balance risk and returns.
+Asset class and their distribution as mandated by NPS in the Active strategy are followed Equity, Corporate Bond, Governement Bond, Alternative asset allocations are adjusted periodically to balance risk and returns.

 The NAV of equity and debt grows independently based on simulated market conditions.